Overview of surfing in Africa

 Ghana

-Though less developed as a surf destination, Ghana’s coastline has fun, uncrowded beach breaks and points.
+Though less developed as a surf destination, Ghana’s coastline has fun, uncrowded beach breaks and point breaks.
 Busua Beach has become a hub for local surf schools, helping build a grassroots surf scene that blends community, music, and waves.
 For adventurous travellers, Ghana offers small but consistent waves in a welcoming and authentic environment.
 It’s one of the best places in Africa to learn to surf while also giving back by supporting surf-based community projects.

 Madagascar